Integrated Quantile RAnk Test (iQRAT) for gene-level associations: Methodology

 \begin{description}

-\item[Step 1: ] \textbf{Step 1: Estimate the null model, and construct individual quantile rank score processes under the null model.} Under the null hypothesis $\bbeta(\tau)= 0$, the conditional quantile of $Y$ given $\mathbf{X}$ and $\C$ can be written as $Q_Y(\tau | \mathbf{X}, \C) = \C\balpha(\tau)$.
-We estimate the null model on all the estimable quantile levels by
+\item[Step 1: ] \textbf{Estimate the conditional quantile process under the null model, and construct individual quantile rank score processes accordingly.} Under the null hypothesis $\bbeta(\tau)= 0$, the conditional quantile of $Y$ given $\mathbf{X}$ and $\C$ can be written as $Q_Y(\tau | \mathbf{X}, \C) = \C^\top\balpha(\tau)$.
+We use quantile regression to regress $Y$ against $\C$ over the entire quantile process, and denote the resulting estimates as $\widehat{\balpha}_{\rm null} (\tau)$.
+We refer to \cite{koenker1990note,gutenbrunner1993tests,koenker2014convex, wei2009quantile} for technical details of quantile process estimation.